cars-lab-repo/PALETTE/README.md

 ![Solution](https://github.com/cars-lab-repo/PALETTE/assets/64368687/db8b0d56-426e-45d9-bed7-0b84d175433a)

 ## Experiments
-Use the below notebooks for reproducign the results in the paper.
+Use the below notebooks for reproducing the results in the paper.

 ### 1. Generate 10,000 data points using conformalized GAN.
 This uses the existing input dataste and apply cGAN.